 1. Create the search page (Submission Form)

 In this section, you first create a search page by using a Submission Form.

 - On the DataPages’ listing screen, click New DataPage to open a DataPage wizard.

 - Although this DataPage will serve as a search page, select Submission Form as the DataPage type.
 You are going to collect the search criteria using this DataPage and then pass it directly to the results page (a Gallery Report DataPage) which will do the actual work.

 - On the DataPage DataSource screen, select the table you’d like to search as your data source.
-You need to enable parameters so that you can pass the search criteria to the results page.

 2. Prepare the Virtual fields